|

 an open horizon whose inexhaustibility is a testament to the irreducibility

 of Being.
-The spirit of the deep is not the devil—it is the impersonal,
+The spirit of the deep is not the devil—it is impersonal,

-immaculate Real, which offers neither consolation nor condemnation.
-To invoke
+immaculate, unlimited potential, which offers neither consolation nor

-perception itself has undergone irreversible dilation.
-Once the spirit of the
+itself has undergone irreversible dilation.
+Once the spirit of the deep has

-deep has been called forth, the illusion of self-sufficient surfaces
+been called forth, the illusion of self-sufficient surfaces dissolves

 not a power trip, nor a satanic capitulation.
 It is the simple, unflinching